P-Worthington/calculator/README.md

 ## Final Changes
 In the later stages of development a scroll to top button has been added which allos the user to press the button and scroll back to the very top of the page this is useful when a large number of history items have been added.

-The scroll to top button is located at the bottom right of the screen on larger devices and the center of smaller devices.
+The scroll to top button is located at the bottom right of the screen on larger devices and removed on small devices.
+This was following testing with realword users.
+The scroll to top did not feel natural when using movile devices and it took up valueable screen space.

 ## References
 Layout of the calculator was taken from the Google Chrome browser calculator.